pabloj2001/ezsharp-compiler/README.md

 }
 ```

-And outputs the 3-TAC codes to the `tac` file:
+And outputs the 3-TAC codes to the `o.tac` file:
 ```
 	Goto main0;
 add1: